Voted Best Personal Injury Law Firm By Georgia Lawyers

 This does not mean that a security guard at a place like Wal-Mart or Kroger cannot commit false imprisonment.
 Under this statute, there are two important things to consider.
 First, the detainer must have a reasonable suspicion that the person being detained was shoplifting.
 Second, the length of detention must be reasonable under the circumstances.

-Legal Requirements for False Arrest and False Imprisonment Claims
+Legal Requirements for False Arrest and False Imprisonment Claims in Georgia

 False Arrest